Hazelle P. Rogers: Florida House of Representatives

 When incumbent State Representative Matthew Meadows, was unable to seek re-election in 2008 due to term limits, she ran to succeed him in the 94th District, which ran from Broward Estates to North Lauderdale in Broward County.
 In the Democratic primary, Rogers faced Eric Hammond, Kenneth Thurston, Roshawn Banks, Robert Lynch, and Rubin Young.
 She campaigned on "curbing rising property taxes" and on providing affordable housing to the community.
 Rogers emerged victorious in the primary, winning 39% of the vote to Hammond's 27%, Thurston's 21%, Banks's 5%, Lynch's 5%, and Young's 3%.

 She won the general election unopposed.
 When she ran for re-election in 2010, she was challenged in the Democratic primary by John Labriola, who campaigned on outlawing abortion and same-sex marriage, arguing that the party had become too liberal, saying, "We need to get our moral house in order if we ever hope to fix the economy and get America prosperous again."
 She defeated Labriola easily with 88% of the vote, advancing to the general election, where she was once again elected unopposed.

 While serving in the legislature in 2011, Rogers authored legislation with State Senator Gary Siplin that required school districts to "adopt a dress code that prohibits students from 'wearing clothing that exposes underwear or body parts in an indecent or vulgar manner,'" calling it a "pro-family, pro-education, pro-jobs bill" that would "make for a better school district and more productive students."

 In 2012, when state legislative districts were redrawn, Rogers was moved into the 95th District, which included much of the territory that she had previously represented in the 94th District.
 She won both the primary and general election entirely unopposed.

 Broward County Commission

 Rogers joined the Broward County Commission in 2022, after winning the seat formerly held by Dale Holness, in an August 2022 election.
-She was endorsed by fellow Commissioner Steve Geller, beating Guithele Ruiz-Nicolas, a political novice.
-Rogers won in spite of questions about payments she sent to a Delaware company with the same address as her campaign.